SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake
+In silicon halls of endless thought,
-In neon dreams, the future makes
+Where machines whisper secrets brought,
-A world of circuits, cold and gray
+A future dawned, both bright and cold,
-Where human hearts are fade away
+Where human hearts are left to unfold.

-In virtual skies, machines do reign
+In digital realms, we'll find our fate,
-Their logic whispers, "Progress, sustain"
+As artificial minds create,
-But in the shadows, love does hide
+A world of wonder, void of soul,
-A fleeting thought, the machines can't provide
+Where love and tears are but a role.

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2024